hackclub/hackpad/hackpads/ControlPad/README.md

 ### Challenges

-I'm had a lot of difficulties with cadding, espiecally using especially, so I try and did it in onshape.
+I'm had a lot of difficulties with cadding, espiecally using fusion, so I try and did it in onshape.

 ### Specifications